Orange Alert

 Biographic Overview

-David Sobel is the Irwin and Marjorie Guttag Professor of Ethics and Political Philosophy at Syracuse University.
-He works on a range of topics in ethics and political philosophy.
-He is best known for his extensive research on the connection between what a person values and both what is good for her and what she has reason to do.
 His From Valuing to Value was published by Oxford University Press in 2016.
-He is a founding co-editor of Oxford Studies in Political Philosophy.
-He has held fellowships at Princeton’s Rockefeller Center for Human Values, All Souls College at the University of Oxford, The Australian National University (twice), The Centre for Ethics, Philosophy, and Public Affairs at The University of St. Andrews, The University of Konstanz, and The University of Leiden.
-He has been on the Editorial Board at Ethics since 2017.
-He is currently at work on a book length project with Steven Wall trying to successfully combine objectivist and subjectivist dimensions of well-being.
+He was a founding co-editor of annual series Oxford Studies in Political Philosophy.
+He has held residential fellowships at Princeton’s Rockefeller Center for Human Values, All Souls College at the University of Oxford, The Australian National University (twice), The Centre for Ethics, Philosophy, and Public Affairs at The University of St. Andrews, The University of Konstanz, The University of Leiden, and the University of Cincinnati.

 Representative Publications

-“The Objectivist Attempt to Appropriate Subjective Value,” forthcoming, Oxford Studies in Metaethics.
+“The Objectivist Attempt to Appropriate Subjective Value,” 2023, Oxford Studies in Metaethics.
 Co-authored with Steven Wall.

 “A Robust Hybrid Theory of Well-Being,” Philosophical Studies, Sept.
 2021.
 Co-authored with Steven Wall.